 From there you will continue onto Bethlehem (subject to availability) with a stop at Rachel’s Tomb.
 Afterwards, you will see the Church of the Nativity.

 You will again spend the night in Jerusalem.

 Jerusalem: The New City – Your day starts with a drive to the city of Ein Kerem where you will visit the Abbell Synagogue inside the Hadassah Medical Center.
 The synagogue houses the permanent collection of Marc Chagall’s stained glass windows, a gift he bestowed to the synagogue in 1962 as a way to give back to the land and people he loved so dearly.

 After taking in the beauty of the stained glass collection, you will then proceed to Bayit Vegan to visit the miniature model of Jerusalem just as it existed during the Second Temple period.

-Next your tour takes you to Yad Vashem, Israel’s memorial to the martyrs and survivors of the Holocaust.
-Although this will be a somber point of your tour, it is a truly important one for the history of Jews.
+Next, your tour takes you to Yad Vashem, Israel’s memorial to the martyrs and survivors of the Holocaust.
+Although this will be a sombre point of your tour, it is a truly important one for the history of Jews.